NCIEVS/evsrestapi-client-SDK/python-examples/README.md

 ======================================

 This tutorial shows how to use a locally installed version of Python to interact with the EVSREST API.
+Shown here are examples that demonstrate the range of functionality that the EVSREST API has.
+Many of these API calls can take in different parameters than the ones shown.

 ## Prerequisites